jon-jacky/home/computing.md

   time).
 Programing language constructs are not at the center of system designs.

+  *Clojure, the Lisp.* Clojure is a Lisp, but what does that mean?
+Lisp is a fascinating set of ideas, a family of languages without a monotonic lineage ...
+There are some shared characteristics ... code is data;
+  independent read/print;  small core; runtime tangibility; the REPL; and extreme flexibility.

+  *Code as Data.*  A Lisp program is defined in terms of the interpretation of its core data structures, rather than by a syntax over characters.
+  ...
+The conversion of character streams into data is handled by separate functions of the reader. ... the standard data structures and library are of signficant utility and reusability.
+This is in stark contrast to the common tendency to design a bespoke interface and types for every problem.

+  *read/print.*  The separation of the data read/print system from compilation/evaluation has tremendous utility ...
+It serves as a human readable, text-stream- compatible serialization format.
+This makes the language data structure literals a first (and often winning) candidate for coniguration  files, program data storage formats and interprocess wire protocols.

+  Data structure literals are a big win.
+There is a significant difference in the comprehensibility of a data literal vs the set of language instructions that might construct that same data.
+Furthermore, instructions are parochial to language functions whereas data structure literals are not.
+Data structure literals allow different programming languages to meet at a place of commonality. ...

+  Table 1 enumerates the core data format of Clojure (including keywords, lists, vectors, maps of key/value pairs, and sets).
+Note that the reader can produce those data structures given that text *without invoking the compiler/interpreter*. ...

+  *Small Core Language*.
+Lisps can be small; lambda, lexical bindings, conditionals, lists, symbols, recursion and voila, eval! ...  (in Clojure) most of the action is in libraries, not language features.
+This allowed the core to remain stable ...

+  *Tangible at Runtime*. ...
+Clojure's namespaces are ... accessible at runtime and enumerable ...
+It is possible to resolve symbolic names ... find documentation, source and other metadata, and directly manipulate the symbolic naming system in ways that in other languages might be relegated to the compiler or loader. ...

+  *REPL.*  It is common to conflate any intractive language prompt with a REPL, but  ... one aspect of supporting REPL-driven development is that there are no language semantics in Clojure associated with files or modules.
+While it is possible to compile and load files, the effect of such loading is always as if executing each contained expression sequentially.

+  *Flexible.*  A final important characteristic of Lisps is that they omit a baked-in higher-level programming model, be that object-orientation, category theory, a logic system etc, and any static checking system built thereupon. ...
+It was a design objective of Clojure to both stay out of your way and give you enough by default that a larger built-in model was not necessary for getting common programming tasks done.

+  *Data structures.*  While linked lists ... have a certain elegance and functional heritage, their use is dominated in professional practice by the use of vectors/arrays and hashtables/associative maps. ...

-  A key question for language choice (and thus software design) is: how well do the primary language constructs map to your primary problems?
-  If your program deals with information, these are among your primary
+  *'just use maps'*  A key question for language choice (and thus software design) is: how well do the primary language constructs map to your primary problems?
+If your program deals with information, these are among your primary problems: information is sparse, incrementally accumulated, open/extensible, conditionally available, formed into arbitrary sets in different contexts, merged with other information etc.
-  problems: information is sparse, incrementally accumulated, open/extensible, conditionally available, formed into arbitrary sets in different contexts, merged with other information etc. Thus the answers to these questions become important: Can you determine what information is present?
+  Thus the answers to these questions become important: Can you determine what information is present?
 Is there an algebra for information selection?
 Merging?
 How difficult is it to accumulate information in a processing pipeline?
 Are attributes first-class?
 Is there a system for avoiding attribute name conflicts?

   In my experience, statically typed class/record systems are a mismatch for these information management tasks.
 Aggregate